Agile-102/Smart-Home-Inventory-Manager-API/README.md

 <!--
 Project guide by freeCodeCamp, Nishant Kumar: https://www.freecodecamp.org/news/build-a-restful-api-using-node-express-and-mongodb/
-Postman application to check endpoints: https://www.postman.com/downloads/ -->
+Postman application to check endpoints (not so efficient, where some data is represented as null when MongoDB states otherwise): https://www.postman.com/downloads/
+-->

 # Smart-Home-Inventory-Manager-API